 But there’s one thing I do hope dies a sudden death early in the new year—listicle headlines like the one I created for this post.

-Originally published by our senior digital strategist Boyd Neil on his personal website on December 16, 2014.
+Authored by: Boyd Neil on his personal website on December 16, 2014.